lnbits/nostrmesh/README.md

 ![mesh3](https://github.com/lnbits/nostrmesh/assets/33088785/323bfbd9-7b9b-4810-8026-0b43e51d17e8)

-### Seperating and self-healing
+### Seperating/healing

-If a mesh is seperated by a noe failing or being seperated by too great a distane, the mesh will turn into multiple networks.
+If a mesh is seperated by a node failure of conection issues, the mesh will seperte into multiple networks.

 With the nodes always looking for peers to connevct to, the mesh will self-heal.